juand-r/ACL-2020/README.md

 MixText: Linguistically-Informed Interpolation of Hidden Space for Semi-Supervised Text Classification

 Shape of Synth to Come

-Neural CRF Model for Sentence Alignment in Text Simplification

 A Knowledge-Enhanced Pretraining Model for Commonsense Story Generation